LaWebcapsule/directus9/docs/reference/system/flows.md

 ## List Flows

-List all flows that exist in Directus.
+List all flows that exist in Directus9.

 ### Query Parameters